revalgovender/django-api-exercise/README.md

   per seller as possible.
 - Every Payout amount should not exceed a certain limit (we can’t send a million with one single transaction); if a Payout exceeds said amount, we should split it.
 This amount may be regularly updated by the business team.
-- Every Payout should be linked with at least one Item, so that we know exactly what Items have been paid out with each transaction
 - Using a framework such as Django is encouraged.

 ## My Solution